Bakso: Origin

 The name bakso originated from bak-so (肉酥, bah-so͘), the Hokkien pronunciation for "fluffy meat" or "minced meat".
 This suggests that bakso has Indonesian Chinese cuisine origin.
-Chinese influences is apparent in Indonesian food, such as bakmi, mie ayam, pangsit, mie goreng, kwetiau goreng, bakso, and lumpia.
+Chinese influence is apparent in Indonesian food, such as bakmi, mie ayam, pangsit, mie goreng, kwetiau goreng, bakso, and lumpia.
 Indeed, bakso texture is quite similar to Chinese beef balls, which are quite fluffy and have a homogenous texture.
 Although bakso has a Chinese Hokkien origin name, culinary experts suggest that it is likely that bakso was a mixture of culinary influences back in the colonial Dutch East Indies.
 Also in Indonesian, the term bola daging often refers to the Western or European style of meatballs, which is different in texture and elasticity compared to bakso.
 For example, Swedish meatballs are translated as bola daging Swedia in Indonesian.
 The soup and the noodles probably originated in China, but the meatball may have come from the Dutch, who colonized Indonesia in the 19th century.